fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 because it was having 10% packet loss, the user ended the call, tried again, and if it was till bad gave up and stopped causing congestion.

-Since that time the number of candidates used in ICE has siginpificantly increased, the range of networks ICE is used over has expanded, and uses have increased.
+Since that time the number of candidates used in ICE has significantly increased, the range of networks ICE is used over has expanded, and uses have increased.
 We have also seem much more widespread use of FEC that that allows high packet loss rate with no impact on the end user perception of media quality.
 In WebRC there applications such as file sharing and background P2P backup that form data channel connecting using ICE with no human interaction to stop if the packet loss rate is high.
 ICE in practical usage has expanded beyond a tool for IP phones to become the preferred tool on the internet for setting up end to end connection.